Refinitiv/refinitiv-ui/documents/src/pages/elements/list.md

 ## Data property interface

-The `data` property of the `ef-list` use the [ListData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/list/helpers/types.ts) interface for its data items.
+The `data` property of the `ef-list` use the ListData interface that extend from [Data Item](./custom-components/utils/data-management#data-item) interface.

 ## Using a composer to set and manage data